brewburgr/MPTFM/README.md

 Simon Brauburger, Bastian K. Kraus, Tobias Walther, Cornelis Mense, Tobias Abele, Kerstin Göpfrich, and Ulrich S. Schwarz

 ---

-We provide a [directory containing a runner script](./Hertzian%20contact%20runner%20script) for an exemplary simulated Hertzian contact scenario (applying both the volume and the surface method), together with the [Matlab files for the FIDVC](./Hertzian%20contact%20runner%20script/Matlab%20files), and example data and results.
+We provide a [directory containing a runner script](./Hertzian%20contact%20runner%20script) for an exemplary simulated Hertzian contact scenario (applying both the volume and the surface method), together with example input and output data.

-We also include a [directory with a JupyterLab notebook](./Jupyter%20notebook%20experimental%20+%20template) where the surface method is applied to our experimental data from DNA hydrogel microparticles (DNA-HMPs) that are compressed from the top.
+We also include a [directory with a JupyterLab notebook](./Jupyter%20notebook%20experimental%20+%20template) where the surface method is applied to our experimental data from DNA hydrogel microparticles.

-Further, we provide the JupyterLab notebook as well as displacement data and results for the comparison of linear elasticity and neo-Hookean elasticity using dolfinx/dolfinx:stable (from May 28, 2026).
+We now also provide a [JupyterLab notebook for the nonlinear/linear elasticity (LET-NLET) comparison](./LET-NLET%20comparison/Jupyter%20notebook%20LET-NLET) where the approach and results for this analysis are demonstrated.
+This notebook guides users through the traction reconstruction from experimental or simulated displacement data, comparing both the linear and nonlinear elasticity theory for microparticle TFM.
 ---

 ## References